alainchiasson/12factor-app/PITCHME.md

 ![Release](https://12factor.net/images/release.png)

-it is impossible to make changes to the code at runtime, since there is no way to propagate those changes back to the build stage.

 #VSLIDE
 [Build, release, run](https://12factor.net/build-release-run)
 =====================================

+it is impossible to make changes to the code at runtime, since there is no way to propagate those changes back to the build stage.

 Every release should always have a unique release ID

-Releases are an append-only ledger any change must create a new release.
+Releases are an append-only ledger and any change must create a new release.

 #VSLIDE